-Study & Learning Adjustments
+Study and Learning Adjustments

 When determining what study/learning adjustments to discuss with your student, a number of factors must be considered if the strategy is to be effective.
 To ensure that the study or learning adjustments selected can be effective, it is imperative that the student's individual needs are accommodated.
 This can only be achieved by actively involving the student in the alternative assessment decision-making process.